Michaella24/Assignment02_eCommerce/README.md

 -Posting comments work, i have to fix how they load (shouldnt be too difficult) -Limiting the user experience if they are not logged in -Began styling

+# Final Stages
+-Added constraints everywhere

+-Comments load properly

+-Only showing certain things if user has a profile